 Note: Several academic majors at Missouri State University are available for the student who seeks admission into veterinary school.
 This advisement sheet has been prepared for cell and molecular biology majors who have an interest in veterinary medicine.
 Veterinary schools have different admission requirements and emphases within veterinary practice.
 It is important that students know the specific admission requirements of the veterinary schools to which they intend to apply as early in their undergraduate education as possible.
-Before deciding on any academic major, pre-vet students should investigate the various academic majors at Missouri State University before deciding which major is most suitable for reaching their veterinary school admission and career goals.
+Prior to deciding on any academic major, pre-vet students should investigate the various academic majors at Missouri State University; that way they can more readily determine which major is most suitable for reaching their veterinary school admission and career goals.
 Students should also consider the "early admission" programs offered by several veterinary schools including the University of Missouri - Columbia.

 What is veterinary medicine?